nicononemaker/Morphometric-Extraction/README.md

 # Asparagopsis morphometrics pipeline

-A semi-automated pipeline for extracting morphometric traits from digitized herbarium specimens of *Asparagopsis taxiformis* gametophytes.
-It combines a Fiji/ImageJ macro for manual tracing with two Python scripts for interactive threshold approval and trait computation.
+A semi-automated pipeline for extracting morphometric traits from suitable digitized macroalgae herbarium specimens via a Fiji/ImageJ macro, requring manual tracing, and two Python scripts, threshold approval, then automated trait value computation.

-The pipeline was built for a global morphological diversity study in the Smith Lab at Scripps Institution of Oceanography, but the tools are general to any project measuring flattened, branching thallus morphology from photographed sheets.
+The pipeline was built to quantify global morphological diversity in Asparagopsis taxiformis gametophytes however, this pipeline is applicable to other taxa.

 ## Pipeline overview

-Three stages, run in order on a folder of specimen images:
+Run each on a folder of specimen images:

-1. **`capture.ijm`** (Fiji/ImageJ) — set the scale from the ruler, then per
+1. **`capture.ijm`** (Fiji/ImageJ) — set scale via attatched ruler for each herbarium record.
+For up to three fronds per
-   frond trace the outline, midrib, stipe-width line, and bushy-region boundaries.
-Saves a color crop (outside the outline blacked out) plus the traced coordinates.
-No thresholding happens here, so the thallus stays visible while you trace.
+   record: Trace frond outline, trace the length of the main axis, measure basal stipe-width, and designate starts and ends of branching regions.
+This script will save a crop of each frond and the traced coordinates.
+Cumulativly writes `manifest.csv`, `crop.png`, `midrib.txt`, `stipe.txt`, and `bushy.txt`.

-2. **`review.py`** — walks each crop one at a time, showing the color image with the current threshold mask overlaid in red and two sliders (saturation min, brightness min) initialized from an Otsu auto-guess.
-Drag until only thallus is masked, then Accept (or Skip to flag a frond as unusable).
+3. **`review.py`** — Interactive thresholding for each frond crop, showing the croped frond image with an initail threshold mask estimate overlaid in red and two sliders (saturation min, brightness min).
+Use sliders to adjust values until only thallus is masked, then Accept (or skip, flaging a frond as unusable).
 Approved cutoffs are written to `thresholds.csv`.

-3. **`measure.py`** — rebuilds each frond's mask from its crop using the approved cutoffs and computes the trait suite in millimetres.
+5. **`measure.py`** — Fully automated portion, uses deisgnated masks from previous part to computes values for the trait suite.
 Writes `measurements.csv`.

 ```
 images/ ──capture.ijm──▶ manifest.csv + *_crop.png + *_midrib.txt